stanford-oval/cs224v-fall2021/hw3/README.md

 ## Part 2: Improving the Model With Few-Shot

 In this part, you will collect your few-shot data to improve your model.
+We highly recommend you read through all the annotation instructions and guides before starting your annotations.

 ### Step 1: Data Collection and Annotation